Diagnosis & Treatment of Internal Conditions

 Neurology is a branch of internal veterinary medicine that covers conditions and disorders affecting the brain and spinal cord, as well as any neuromuscular dysfunction.
 Some of the most common neurological disorders found in San Diego dogs and cats include seizures, tumors and IVDD.

-If your animal requires diagnoses or care for neurologic conditions that are beyond the scope of our experienced veterinarians, we will be happy to refer you to an animal internal medicine specialist or veterinary neurologist near San Diego.
+If your animal requires diagnoses or care for neurologic conditions that are beyond the scope of our experienced veterinarians, we will be happy to refer you to an veterinary internal medicine specialist or veterinary neurologist near San Diego.
 Our vets will work closely with your specialist to ensure that your pet receives the best treatment possible.

 If your pet needs a procedure or expertise that we do not offer, we will refer you to an experienced veterinary internal medicine specialist near San Diego.